 - Have at least one month of personal expenses saved in a checking account

 You don’t need to be a matriculating student, meaning that you don’t need to be pursuing a degree to qualify.

 How do RISLA college loans work?

 RISLA is a a nonprofit direct lender that offers fixed-rate student loans for both undergraduates, graduate students and parents.
 Since it’s a nonprofit, RISLA is able to offer rates that compare to what you’d find on federal student loans.
-It has a smaller range of rates than most private lenders and offers two choices of loan terms: 10 years if you start making immediate repayments, 15 years if you defer your loan until you leave school.
+It has a smaller range of rates than most private lenders and offers two choices of loan terms: 10 to 15 years, depending on if you start making immediate repayments or if you defer your loan until you leave school.

 Applying online is simple and you’ll find out if you’ve been pre-approved almost immediately.
 Its application is renewable, so you can easily apply for next year’s funding without having to go through the whole process again.